GLOBAL MARKETS-Stocks rise, government debt falls after U.S. data

 The U.S. Commerce Department said retail sales - excluding automobiles, gasoline, building materials and food services - increased 0.7 percent last month after a 0.2 percent rise in November.

-The retail sales data was the first major economic indicator since Friday's labor market report for December, which showed job growth that was sharply below expectations.

-"The retail sales are painting a better economic backdrop than payrolls did, and investors are using recent weakness as an opportunity to buy," said Mike Gibbs, co-head of the equity advisory group at Raymond James in Memphis, Tennessee.
+"It's conducive to the growth story that is becoming increasing popular," said Brad McMillan, chief investment officer for Commonwealth Financial in Waltham, Massachusetts.

-A stronger U.S. economy could lead the Federal Reserve to quicken the pace of dialing back its stimulus, a move equity markets have generally disliked.
-The stimulus was considered a major driver of a 29.6 percent gain in the S&P 500 last year.
+However, a stronger U.S. economy could lead the Federal Reserve to quicken the pace of dialing back its economic stimulus, a move equity markets have generally disliked.

-The gains have driven the forward price-to-earnings ratio for the benchmark index to the highest level in nearly seven years, a reason for its biggest sell-off in two months on Monday.

-On Tuesday, both JPMorgan Chase & Co and Wells Fargo & Co posted quarterly results that beat expectations, yet gains in their stock prices were limited, with Wells near all-time highs and JPMorgan at its highest since 2000.
-JPMorgan rose 0.07 percent to $57.74, while Wells slipped 0.2 percent to $45.48.
-The S&P financial index advanced 0.63 percent.

-The pan-European FTSEurofirst 300 index of leading regional shares closed up 0.15 percent at 1,326.37, while the broader MSCI all-country world index, which tracks shares in 45 countries, rose 0.23 percent, rebounding from early losses.
+The pan-European FTSEurofirst 300 index of leading regional shares closed up 0.15 percent at 1,326.37, while the broader MSCI all-country world index, which tracks shares in 45 countries, was up 0.23 percent after rebounding from earlier losses.

 U.S. Treasuries prices fell.
 Benchmark 10-year notes were last down 12/32 in price to yield 2.869 percent, up from 2.825 percent late Monday.